6 ways to prevent former employees from passing on classified company information

 Letting a person bear the heavy responsibility of keeping track of all digital subscriptions is not the way to go.
 Instead, distribute the work between staff and use a tool in which your team leaders can get an overview.
-By having transparency between departments, you will open up to exciting opportunities and insights.
+Having transparency between departments will open up to exciting opportunities and insights.

-When onboarding a new employee, you need to know what department the employee will belong to.
-Then simply add that person to the group and start creating accounts in different services.
-If you don’t have access to the service and cannot make the account, simply ask the service-owner via Substly to create one for you.
+When onboarding a new employee, you need to know to which department the employee will belong.
+Then add that person to the group and create accounts for different services.
+If you don’t have access to the service and cannot make the account, merely ask the service-owner via Substly to create one.

 4. Continuous updating through surveys

 It can feel like a waste of time to let employees answer questions about which subscriptions they use and which do not.
 But the fact is that in the long run, it saves time.